INTERNSHIP PILOT PROGRAM

 in Hokuto City, Yamanashi Prefecture, Japan!

 Thank you very much for your interest in an internship at Seicho-No-Ie International Headquarters in Hokuto City, Japan.
-We are excited to provide this opportunity for you to learn, grow, and rise to your potential through this eight-week program!
+We are excited to provide this opportunity for you to learn, grow, and rise to your potential through this six-week program!

 Located about two hours outside of Tokyo, Hokuto City provides a beautiful backdrop to our “Office in the Forest,” built in 2013 as the first zero-carbon emission building in Japan.
 Seicho-No-Ie has taken significant steps in raising awareness of environmental issues by encouraging a meatless diet and the use of alternate types of transportation, including bicycling and more use of public transportation, and promoting and utilizing natural energy such as solar, geothermal, etc. It is our hope that, through this internship, you will not only learn of these and other methods of living an environmentally conscious life, but that you will build on this later, so that this and future generations will benefit from a healthy, harmonious planet.
-In addition, you will receive a unique opportunity to see and learn about Japanese culture and other Seicho-No-Ie landmarks in Kyoto.
+In addition, you will receive a unique opportunity to see and learn about Japanese culture and other Seicho-No-Ie landmarks throughout Japan.

 Rev. Masanobu Taniguchi,